rsokl/Learning_Python/docs/_sources/Module2_EssentialsOfPython/Basic_Objects.md.txt

 **Reading Comprehension: Understanding the modulo operator**

 The modulo operator, `%`, is not commonly seen in mathematics textbooks.
-It is, however, a very useful operation to have at our disposal. `x % y` (said as x "mod" y in programmer's jargon) returns the *remainder* of `x / y`.
+It is, however, a very useful operation to have at our disposal. `x % y` (said as x "mod" y in programmer's jargon) returns the *remainder* of `x / y`, when `x` and `y are non-negative numbers.
 For example:

 - $\frac{3}{2} = 1 + \frac{1}{2}$.
 2 "goes into" 3 one time, leaving a remainder of 1.
 Thus `3 % 2` returns `1`
 - $\frac{9}{3} = 3$.
 3 "goes into" 9 three times, and leaves no remainder.
 Thus `9 % 3` returns `0`